OctopusDeploy/Issues/README.md

 Found a problem?
 [Report it on the issues tab](https://github.com/OctopusDeploy/Issues/issues)

+## Known issues

+ - The Octopus/Tentacle Manager tools are limited in functionality
+ - You can't configure Octopus/Tentacle to work behind a proxy
+ - There's no migration tool from 1.0

 ## Milestones

 For a rough idea of when the beta and RTW will be ready, [see the milestones tab](https://github.com/OctopusDeploy/Issues/issues/milestones).